delphi1029/datastructure_algorithms/README.md

 Topoligcal sort algorithm can find a topological ordering in O(V+E) time.

 **Not every graph can have a topological ordering.
 A graph which contains cycle cannot have a valid ordering.
-The only type of graph which hs a valid topological ordering is a directed acyclic grapg (DAG).
-These graph are directed edgeswith no cycle.**
+The only type of graph which is a valid topological ordering is a directed acyclic grapg (DAG).
+These are graph with directed edges and no cycle.**